cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

    my-memory-hungry-command

-While running on the GPU / high-memory queue, you can reserve up to 3920 GB of RAM and up to two GPUs (see below).
-The GPU / high-memory node otherwise use the same defaults as the other nodes (~16 GB of RAM per CPU reserved).
+While running on the GPU queue, you can reserve up to 3920 GB of RAM and up to two GPUs (see below) per job.
+The GPU / high-memory nodes otherwise use the same defaults as the other nodes (~16 GB of RAM per CPU reserved).